 ORIF Surgical Treatment

 The usual treatment for most displaced patella fractures that require surgery is open reduction and internal fixation (ORIF).
 Open reduction describes open surgery to stabilize and set bones.
 Internal fixation refers to an implant or the fixation of bones internally during surgery to facilitate healing.
 Internal fixation devices made of stainless steel or titanium are commonly used in ORIF surgical procedures.
-With any ORIF procedure, there is the high risk of infection.
+With any ORIF procedure, there is a high risk of infection.
 If the patella has been shattered or is broken into fragments beyond repair, an ORIF procedure may not be used, and the patella may need to be removed.

 The surgical removal of the patella is a patellectomy.
 A patellectomy may be performed if the patella bone is shattered beyond any possible repair.
 If only part of the kneecap is removed, the procedure is called a partial patellectomy.
 If the kneecap is completely removed, the procedure is called a full or total patellectomy.
 A prosthesis or replacement is typically not put in its place.
 Patellectomy may also be performed in a patient with degenerative arthritis or a kneecap that dislocates frequently and repeatedly.